apenella/go-ansible/README.md

 type TransformerFunc func(string) string
 ```

 When the output is received from the executor, it is processed line by line, and the transformers are applied to each line.
-The `github.com/apenella/go-ansible/pkg/stdoutcallback/results` package provides a set of ready-to-use transformers, but you can also write custom transformers and set them through the executor.
+The `github.com/apenella/go-ansible/pkg/execute/result/transformer` package provides a set of ready-to-use transformers, but you can also write custom transformers and set them through the executor.

 Here are some examples of transformers available in the results package:

-- [**Prepend**](https://github.com/apenella/go-ansible/blob/master/pkg/stdoutcallback/results/transformer.go#L21): Adds a prefix string to each output line.
+- **Prepend**: Adds a prefix string to each output line.
-- [**Append**:](https://github.com/apenella/go-ansible/blob/master/pkg/stdoutcallback/results/transformer.go#L28) Adds a suffix string to each output line.
+- **Append**: Adds a suffix string to each output line.
-- [**LogFormat**:](https://github.com/apenella/go-ansible/blob/master/pkg/stdoutcallback/results/transformer.go#L35) Includes a date-time prefix to each output line.
+- **LogFormat**: Includes a date-time prefix to each output line.
-- [**IgnoreMessage**:](https://github.com/apenella/go-ansible/blob/master/pkg/stdoutcallback/results/transformer.go#L44) Ignores output lines based on the patterns provided as input parameters.
+- **IgnoreMessage**: Ignores output lines based on the patterns provided as input parameters.

 ##### Default

-By default, the stdout callback results are managed by the [DefaultStdoutCallbackResults](https://github.com/apenella/go-ansible/blob/master/pkg/stdoutcallback/results/DefaultResults.go#L14) method.
-This method handles the output by prepending the separator string `──` to each line when no transformer is defined.
+By default, the execution results are managed by the `DefaultResults` struct, defined in the package `github.com/apenella/go-ansible/pkg/execute/result/default`.
+Its `Print` method handles the output by prepending the separator string `──` to each line when no transformer is defined.
 It also prepares all the transformers before invoking the worker function responsible for writing the output to the `io.Writer`.

-The [DefaultStdoutCallbackResults](https://github.com/apenella/go-ansible/blob/master/pkg/stdoutcallback/results/DefaultResults.go#L14) method ensures that the output is formatted correctly and provides a basic handling of the results when no specific transformers are applied.
+The `Print` method ensures that the output is formatted correctly and provides basic handling of the results when no specific transformers are applied.

 ##### JSON